Skip to main content

 Chloramphenicol and breastfeeding

-If there is a family history of any sort of blood disorder, including aplastic anaemia, you may be advised not to use chloramphenicol.
+If there's a family history of any sort of blood disorder, including aplastic anaemia, you may be advised not to use chloramphenicol.

-Wash your hands thoroughly before picking up your baby.
+Wash your hands thoroughly after using these treatments and before picking up your baby.

 Chloramphenicol and fertility

-There's no evidence to suggest that using chloramphenicol reduces fertility in either men or women.
+There's no evidence that using chloramphenicol affects fertility in either men or women.

 Non-urgent advice: Tell your doctor if you're: